PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 __4c__ What does Vázquez mean by 'truthful knowledge'?
 Explain your answer.

-__4d__ In the video Vázquez puts a lot of emphasis on the importance of listening.
+__4d__ In the video, Vázquez puts a lot of emphasis on the importance of listening.
 Why does he do this?

 __Decolonial theory: Zone of being/non-being__